netzero-labs/netzero-labs/docs/subscription/NetzeroUpdate.md

 **What if I choose not to subscribe?**

 You’ll still have access to the core features of Netzero, including dashboards, solar forecasts, and data exports.
-Advanced features like automations, utility integrations, and diagnostics will pause, but they won’t be deleted.
+Advanced features like automations, dynamic tariffs, utility integrations, and diagnostics will pause, but they won’t be deleted.

 If you decide to subscribe later, everything will pick up right where you left off -- your automations will resume automatically and your settings will remain intact.